Growth of actions of solvable groups: Additional comments and examples

-\begin{example} Consider the Brin--Thompson group $nV$ acting on the Cantor set $\mathfrak{C}$.
-It is not difficult to see that the graph of the action of $nV$ on each of its orbit in $\mathfrak{C}$ is quasi-isometric to a product of $n$ trees (see e.g. \cite[Lemma 11.10]{MB-graph-germs}), and thus has asymptotic dimension $n$.
-It follows from Theorem \ref{thm-wreath} that $nV$ cannot contain a wreath product $A \wr \Z^{n+1}$, with $A\neq \{1\}$.
-By contrast it is not difficult to see that $C_2 \wr \Z^n$ embeds in $nV$.
-Hence this gives another proof of the result \cite[Corollary 11.20]{MB-graph-germs} that $nV$ embeds in $mV$ only if $n\le m$.
+Consider the generalizations $nV$ of Thompson group $V$ from \cite{Brin-nV}.
+It is not difficult to see that for the natural action of $nV$ on the Cantor set $\mathfrak{C}$, the graph of the action on each orbit is quasi-isometric to a product of $n$ trees (see e.g. \cite[Lemma 11.10]{MB-graph-germs}).
+Thus $\Gamma(nV,\mathfrak{C})$ has asymptotic dimension $n$.
+Hence Theorem \ref{thm-wreath} implies: